Led 3.0 Class Library Documentation

 Though this module contains a few implementations, you probably just want to use the

-TextBreaks_DefaultImpl
+TextBreaks_DefaultImpl implementation.

 TextBreaks [public]